rafjagger/pd-touch/README.md

 # pd-touch
 puredata and touch-osc interface for Panoramix

-Please read the README.md as raw-file.
+READ THE README.md AS RAW.

 It's made to automate audio-spatialization with panoramix.